 There are less than a handful of people, dead or alive, that can lay a claim to being the greatest basketball player of all time.
 One of such people is Cleveland Cavaliers forward, LeBron James.

-The 6 feet 8 inches tall, two hundred and fifty pounds heavy specimen of an athlete, who skipped college to begin playing professional basketball straight after high school with sports writers and enthusiasts labeling him ‘The Chosen One’, is a three-time NBA Championship winner as well as the all-time NBA playoff scoring leader, among numerous other achievements.
+The 6 feet 8 inches tall, two hundred and fifty pounds heavy specimen of an athlete, who skipped college to begin playing professional basketball straight after high school with sportswriters and enthusiasts labelling him ‘The Chosen One’, is a three-time NBA Championship winner as well as the all-time NBA playoff scoring leader, among numerous other achievements.

 In addition to him being the perfect athlete and the supposed face of the NBA, James is a renowned role model who cares about people and his hometown and gives back record amounts to kids and families in situations he found himself as a youngster.